RuthyYao/Assessing-Campaign-Performance-Using-Chi-Square-Test-For-Independence/README.md

-# Assessing Campaign Performance Using Chi-Square Test For Independence
+# Using A/B Test to Determine the Best Mailer

 ![ab-testing-title-img](./images/ab-testing-title-img.png)